 An ontology [3], which is a system of fundamental concepts, that is, a system of background knowledge of any knowledge base, explicates the conceptualization of the target world and provides us with a solid foundation on which we can build sharable knowledge bases for wider usability than that of a conventional knowledge base.
-From knowledge-based systems point of view, it is defined as "a theory(system) of concepts/ vocabulary used as building blocks of an information processing system" by Mizoguchi [3].
+From knowledge-based systems point of view, it is defined as "a theory (system) of concepts/ vocabulary used as building blocks of an information processing system" by Mizoguchi [3].
 Ontologies are agreements about shared conceptualizations.
 A very simple case would be a type hierarchy, specifying classes and their subsumption relationships.

-Actions ontology associated with S is used to identify which candidate action rules, extracted by the algorithm ARD, are valid with respect to our actions and hidden correlations between classification attributes and the decision attribute.
+Actions ontology associated with S is used to identify which candidate action rules, extracted by the algorithm ARD, are valid with respect to our G-actions and hidden correlations between classification attributes and the decision attribute.
+We build the actions ontology through expert knowledge of the domain.
+In this case, expert knowledge about the actions, and what changes within classification attributes those actions would trigger.
+In other words, what consequences happen when an action is undertaken.